jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

       (i) the final or more than short-term deposit of waste into or onto land set apart for that purpose; or (ii) the incineration of waste by deliberately burning the waste to destroy it; but (b) does not include any deposit of biosolids for rehabilitation or other beneficial purposes
+  - **district plan** has the meaning given in section 43AA of the Resource Management Act 1991
   - **document** means a document in any form whether or not signed or initialled or otherwise authenticated by its maker; and includes—
     (a) any writing on any material:
     (b) any information recorded or stored by means of any tape recorder, computer, or any other device; and any material subsequently derived from information so recorded or stored: